-This examination is performed by a specially trained Advanced Practitioner Radiographer or a consultant Radiologist.
-They will also produce a report after your examination for the Clinician.
+This examination is performed by an advanced practitioner radiographer or a consultant radiologist.
+They will also produce a report after your examination for the clinician.
 An assistant will also be in the examination room during your loopogram.

 Please inform us before you attend: